 Driving abroad can be fun, family friendly and cost-effective, our tips will help you stay safe and legal on holiday

-With the ferries and Channel Tunnel crammed with vehicles at peak holiday times, there’s no shortage of people who want to take advantage of their family car on holiday.
+Ferries and the Channel Tunnel tend to be crammed with vehicles during peak holiday times, showing that there’s no shortage of people who want to take advantage of their family car when on holiday.
 If you’re planning to join them on a trip to Europe then our travel checklist has been put together to help make sure you stay on the right side of the law.

 Driving in France isn’t simply a matter of getting off the ferry on the other side of the road, as French driving habits and rules are different to our own in quite significant ways.
 The same goes for driving in Germany or Spain, or any of the host of foreign destinations accessible by car.

 If you’re worried about driving on the right, the chances are you’ll only need a few kms of foreign motoring under your belt before you realise it’s more straightforward than you might have thought.
-But it helps enormously when you can concentrate on the road, signs and traffic, and that’s why it’s vital to understand the different rules, regulations and road etiquette that may apply.
+But it helps enormously when you can concentrate on the road, signs and traffic, so it’s vital to make sure you understand the different rules, regulations and road etiquette that may apply before you set off.

 Our guide to driving abroad has tips and advice on everything we can think of to give you a head start on your driving holiday.
 So read on to find out about international driving licence requirements, toll road prices and foreign road sign info, and make sure you know what you’re heading into.